ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 Tab is the default key to enter EzMode because it's easy and not often used in modern IDEs with automatic indentation.
 The original Tab functionality is moved to `Alt-T`.
-You can change any of this in Settings > Keymap.
+You can change any of this in *Settings > Keymap*.